Istanbul Technical University: Institutes and Research Centers

-International Perspective and Rankings
+International perspective and rankings

-25 engineering departments of ITU are accredited by Accreditation Board for Engineering and Technology (ABET).
+26 engineering departments of ITU are accredited by Accreditation Board for Engineering and Technology (ABET).
 Also ITU's Faculty of Architecture is accredited by NAAB and the Faculty of Maritime is accredited by IMO.
-Minimum score of 79 from TOEFL IBT, or success in the English proficiency exam is one of the prerequisites to register the Bachelor, Master, or Doctorate level courses at ITU.
-Instruction is both in English and Turkish (roughly 30% and 70%, respectively or 100% in English for some disciplines).
+Minimum score of 72 from TOEFL IBT, or success in the English proficiency exam is one of the prerequisites to register the Bachelor, Master, or Doctorate level courses at ITU.
+Instruction is offered in both English and Turkish, with approximately 30% of courses conducted in English and 70% in Turkish, while some disciplines are taught entirely in English.
 Master and Doctorate courses are mostly held in English.
 ITU is highly reputable institution in the area of engineering sciences within the Europe.
 Therefore, the university provides a broad range of options, that involve highly reputable institutions, to its students for the Erasmus Mobility.

-In the QS World University Rankings 2022, ITU is ranked within the top 200 universities in the subject areas "Engineering - Petroleum", "Engineering - Mineral & Mining", "Engineering - Civil and Structural", "Engineering - Electrical and Electronics", "Engineering - Mechanical", "Engineering - Chemical", "Architecture & Built Environment", and it is ranked within the top 350 universities in the subject areas "Computer Science and Information Systems", "Environmental Sciences", "Material Sciences", "Mathematics", "Physics & Astronomy", "Chemistry".
+Istanbul Technical University is consistently featured as one of the highest-ranked universities in Turkey.
+In the QS World University Rankings 2023, ITU is ranked within the top 150 universities in the subject areas "Engineering - Petroleum", "Engineering - Mineral & Mining", "Engineering - Civil and Structural", "Engineering - Electrical and Electronics", "Engineering - Mechanical, Aeronautical & Manufacturing", within the top 250 in "Engineering - Chemical", "Architecture & Built Environment", "Computer Science and Information Systems", "Material Sciences", within the top 300 in "Environmental Sciences", "Mathematics", "Business and Management", "Chemistry", and within the top 450 in "Physics and Astronomy", "Economics and Econometrics.

 Campus

-ITU is a public (state) university.
+ITU is a public university.
 It has six campuses, five of which are located in the most important areas of Istanbul and one is located in Famagusta.
-Among ITU's six campuses, the main campus of Maslak, in Sarıyer, is a suburban campus, covering a total area of 2.64 km².
+Among ITU's six campuses, the main campus of Maslak, in Sarıyer, is a suburban campus, covering a total area of 1.600.000 m².
 The University Rectorate, swimming pool, stadium, along with most of the faculties, student residence halls and the central library of ITU are located there.

 Another suburban campus of ITU is the Tuzla Campus.
 It serves the Maritime Faculty students and faculty members.
 It is located in the Tuzla district of Istanbul, which is a dockyard area.

 The three urban campuses are near to one another and are situated close to Taksim Square.

 Taşkışla campus is where the Faculty of Architecture is located.
 The Taşkışla building is one of the most renowned historical buildings in Istanbul.
 It dates backs to the Ottoman era and was used as military barracks.

-Gümuşsuyu (Mechanical Engineering Faculty) and Maçka (Management Faculty) campuses are also among the important historical buildings of Istanbul.
+The Gümüşsuyu campus, home to the Faculty of Mechanical Engineering, and the Maçka campus, housing the Faculty of Management, are both located in historically significant buildings in Istanbul.

-The Famagusta campus at Northern Cyprus is currently the first and only campus that hosts the ITU-TRNC Education and Research Campuses faculty.
+The Famagusta campus at Northern Cyprus is currently the first and only campus that hosts the ITU TRNC Education and Research Campuses faculty.